massimobrivio/TheEng/README.md

 ![pareto](/images/pareto.png)

 ## Contributing

+The library is in a very initial and exploratory stage.
+It is a personal way of learning and experimenting.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.